unegma/aws-utilities/README.md

 # AWS Utilities
-Utility functions for interacting with AWS APIs
+Wrapper utility functions for interacting with AWS SDKs and API

 ## Usage